June gardening jobs

-Tips and advice on garden care in June
+Tips and advice on gardening in June

 Watering is essential as the temperature rises, so make it part of your daily routine.
 Borders, bedding, pots and containers, hanging baskets and even the lawn need to get a regular drink or they could wilt and die.